Skip to main content

 Star Topology

-The star topology is a network configuration where each node, whether it is a computer, workstation, or peripheral, is linked to a central node or a device known as a Hub or Switch.
+The star topology is a network configuration in which each node, whether a computer, workstation, or peripheral, is linked to a central node or a device known as a Hub or Switch.

 This means that all data transmitted within the star topology must pass through the central device before reaching its intended destination.